simi301/loan-prediction/README.md

 # loan-prediction
-Using claasification techniques to know who will be eligible for the loan
+Using classification techniques to know who will be eligible for the loan.